juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

       that represent high-level concepts and hide implementation details.
       Spock is an excellent choice for this approach, as it enhances readability and simplifies development.

-## Comprehensive testing: unit to integration
+## Comprehensive Testing: From Unit to Integration

-## Enhancing tests reliability with mutation testing
+## Enhancing Test Reliability with Mutation Testing

-## Automating code quality
+## Automating Code Quality

 ## [TL-TR] Delivery Process Steps Summary